Xennet/xennetdocs/README.md

 5. Decentralized P2P search engine.
 Nodes shall have vast scraping abilities and fast queries.
 We can employ tools such as by Apache foundation and implement a search engine of our own.
 It will monetize itself via advertisements, just like Google.
 But it will be preferred on Google in a way that governments and politics can't stop it (like in China), no one moderates the content, no one will track anyone's usage, statistics will be freely available (this has a huge impact: just imagine the worth of the information Google has in hands, means - what people look for), Deep web will be indexed, maybe history of websites will be kept as well.

-6. XenFS, Xentube.
+6. ZenFS, ZenTube.

 7. e-books repository.

-Over the next sections we present two applications of Zennet built one of top another: XenFS and Xentube.
-XenFS is a distributed file system which is torrent compatible.
-Xentube relies on XenFS and allows media encoding and streaming, playable with any torrent video player.
-Such an open source player might be packaged with Xentube.
+Over the next sections we present two applications of Zennet built one of top another: ZenFS and ZenTube.
+ZenFS is a distributed file system which is torrent compatible.
+ZenTube relies on ZenFS and allows media encoding and streaming, playable with any torrent video player.
+Such an open source player might be packaged with ZenTube.